 Is Lokrum Island Worth Visiting?

-Yes, Lokrum Island is worth visiting!
+Yes, Lokrum Island is worth visiting, in fact, it’s one of our top things to do in Dubrovnik.
 We debated whether to make the trip and are glad we did.
 The cool pine forests were a welcome change of pace from the crowded streets of Dubrovnik.
 The kids loved seeing wild peacocks and splashing in the tidepools.

 A Note About Croatia: In January of 2023, Croatia officially joined the Schengen Region of the European Union.
 At the same time, they stopped using the Croatian Kuna, and officially adopted the Euro.